 The current menu and experience at Frantzén in Stockholm is the closest I’ve come to a flawless meal in my eating career thus far.
 I literally cannot put my finger on any dishes I would change or take out, and I would even struggle to criticize most other elements of the dining experience.
 It’s extremely difficult to pick one dish among so many marvelous ones, but the dessert by pastry chef Cecilia Tolone, of tea, milk, and honey was one of the most memorable oh-my-goodness-moments.

-Where did you eat your best dishes in 2018?
+What were your favorite dishes in 2018?
 Please share in a comment below.